Vargodl/DVwords-WeekenStrung/README.md

 Re: retirement, rather than taking 'another bite at the apple,' why not take a bite at a whole sweet new fruit (low-hanging?
 Cherry?) and gobble that up?

 There are two types of people.
-One of them affirms there are two types of people…
+Those who believe there are two types of people…

 About the “is this all there is?” of the universe.
 If the universe were a balloon, or a magnetic loop, it still doesn’t explain if that is all there is.